Find all the help you need

 Monthly interest = Daily closing amount * Rate of interest * Days in month / (Days in a year)

-What are the rules on income tax on a savings account interest?
+What are the income tax rules on a savings account interest?

-An account holder must calculate and aggregate interest income from the different savings bank accounts during the financial year for the purpose of calculating the threshold of ₹10,000.
+An account holder can calculate the cumulative interest income earned from the different savings accounts during the financial year for the purpose of calculating the threshold of ₹10,000.

 Tax deduction under Section 80TTA